graphnet-team/open_source_paper/README.md

-# open_source_paper
+# open source paper
-Repository containing code related to the open source comparison of reconstruction techniques on prometheus simulation
+Repository containing code related to the open source comparison of reconstruction techniques on prometheus simulation.